-After your kale has been prepped, you’ll preheat your oven, and line a baking sheet with parchment.
+After your kale has been prepped, preheat your oven, and line a baking sheet with parchment.
 Then either cut or tear the kale into small pieces, removing the center rib.
 Toss the kale with the olive oil and salt, spread out in a single layer on parchment paper, and bake!

 You’ll wind up doing several batches, as all the kale won’t fit on one baking sheet at the same time.

 - Wash the kale leaves and then dry completely.